 Sony STR-DH190 – good stereo receiver from Sony

 The fact surprised me that as for a simple stereo receiver, this Sony has ample connectivity.
 Namely, these are four analog inputs and one output connected to a CD player or other recording device.
 Sony can drive up to two pairs of speakers and have digital connectors on the back to connect to a subwoofer.
 An excellent option for vinyl lovers is that the STR-DH190 already has a turntable preamp.
 It is also possible to wirelessly listen from a smartphone, tablet, or computer via Bluetooth.
+If you want to listen to the radio, note that the FM function only works with Sony’s proprietary antenna.

 Pros